-In this guide, you’ll be walked through how to identify brown algae, the root causes, and how to remove and prevent it from coming back.
+In this guide, you’ll be walked through how to identify brown freshwater and marine algae, the root causes, and how to remove and prevent it from coming back.

 What is Brown Algae?

-Brown algae isn’t actually an algae at all.
+Brown algae (class Phaeophyceae) isn’t actually a algae at all.
 It’s made up of little single-celled organisms called diatoms.

-There are several different species of diatoms, some freshwater and some marine.
+There are several different species of brown algae (diatoms), some freshwater species and some marine algae.

 They’re one of those little organisms that’s almost always present in any aquatic environment.

 Usually, a few of them hang out in the background and you don’t even notice they’re there.
 But, sometimes conditions are right for them to pop up in huge numbers, called a diatom bloom.

 Even though they’re not really a species of brown alage, you can still just call them brown algae, lots of people do.
 In this article I’ll use both terms interchangeably.